IgorColetoBueno/IgorColetoBueno/README.md

 > https://www.linkedin.com/in/igor-bueno-ab5712122/

-I am software developer for 7 years, passionate about technology and the web as a whole.
-My professional goal is work in international projects and become a reference professional in the IT scenario.
+I am a software developer for 7 years, passionate about technology and the web as a whole.
+My professional goal is to work on international projects and become a reference professional in the IT scenario.

 ## Hard Skills

-- .NET (Framework, Core and current versions)
+- .NET (Framework, Core, and current versions)
 - React.js (My primary competence)
 - Redux
 - Next.js
 - React Native
 - Node.js
-- Relational databases (SQL Server, PostgreSQL and others)
+- Relational databases (SQL Server, PostgreSQL, and others)
 - Non-relational databases (MongoDB)
-- CI/CD with Github Actions and AzureDevOps
+- CI/CD with GitHub Actions and AzureDevOps
 - SOLID
 - Clean code
 - Git